Swiss central bank enacts biggest-ever hike to key rate

 A recent surge in the value of the Swiss franc compared to the euro, for example, has caused many Swiss consumers to cross the border into neighboring countries like France or Germany to buy gasoline and other consumer goods that suddenly are relatively less expensive there.

+Jordan said the bank would “intervene in foreign exchange markets to steer monetary conditions" if “exchange rate movements are excessive so that you have a massive appreciation" in the franc.

+The Swiss currency dropped more than 1% against the euro after the bank's announcement, with economists saying some investors may have expected an even bigger hike.

-The Swiss bank's move comes a day after the Fed raised its key rate by three-quarters of a point for the third consecutive time and signaled that more increases were ahead.
+The move comes a day after the Fed raised its key rate by three-quarters of a point for the third consecutive time and signaled that more increases were ahead.

 The European Central Bank also hiked by that much earlier this month, and the Bank of England is under pressure to move aggressively at its meeting Thursday.